marcoverl/HPCPadovaUserGuide/docs/source/appsoftware.rst

 ::

-Use Anaconda virtual environment with SLURM
+Use Conda virtual environment with SLURM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following example shows a SLURM submit file where the needed software module is loaded before executing the user payload: